udaan-iitt/editions/2024_Spring/faculty-interview-with-dr-girish-kumar-rajan-1.md

 desc: Last December, Team Udaan saw a very special guest join us for an interview, and a long overdue one at that.
-Joining us was Dr. Girish Kumar Rajan, a specialist in Fluid Mechanics and Applied Mathematics, Assistant Professor from the Department of Mechanical Engineering at IIT Tirupati.
+Joining us was Dr. Girish Kumar Rajan, a specialist in Fluid Mechanics and Applied Mathematics, Assistant Professor of Mechanical Engineering at IIT Tirupati.
 Known for his top-tier lectures, involved derivations, exquisite examinations and the occasional overshoots of the 1-hour mark, we at Team Udaan were convinced his insight into life and academia was nothing short of pure wisdom.
 Walk with us as we explore the inner chambers of the mind of a one-of-a-kind teacher and educator, one whose interest in teaching long precedes his interest in the field he teaches.
 thumbnail: images/tn.jpg